stormchaserroleplaying/stormchaserRPG/Species/Halfling/index.md

 ### Halfling Nimbleness
 You can move through the space of any creature that is of a size larger than yours.

+### Naturally Stealthy
+You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.

+## Stout Resilience
+You have advantage on defence checks against poison and you have resistance to poison damage.

 ## Size
 Halflings average about 3 feet tall and weigh about 40 pounds.
 Your size is Small.